-Jamie Foxx Steals The Show After He Flubs Line On Live ‘All In The Family/The Jeffersons’ TV Special
+Jamie Foxx Steals The Show After He Flubs Line On Live ‘All In The Family-The Jeffersons’ TV Special

 Jamie Foxx stole the show as George Jefferson.
 The Oscar-winning actor took on Sherman Hemsley’s classic TV character on ABC’s Live in Front of a Studio Audience: Norman Lear’s All in the Family and The Jeffersons, and he gave audiences an unexpected bonus laugh when he flubbed a line and broke character during the live broadcast.

 The restaged All in the Family episode was 1973’s “Henry’s Farewell.”
 In the episode, George Jefferson’s brother Henry (played in the remake by Anthony Anderson) is getting ready to start his own dry cleaning business and is being feted by neighbors Archie and Edith Bunker (Woody Harrelson, Marisa Tomei).
-George, who has long refused to enter the Bunkers house, shows up to toast his brother.
+George, who has long refused to enter the Bunkers’ house, shows up to toast his brother.

 Enter Jamie Foxx, who nailed Hemsley’s voice and strut as he made his debut as George Jefferson.
 But during the toast exchange with Anderson, Foxx stuttered over his line then hilariously reminded audiences it was a live performance, per E!
 News.